influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

 1. **Generate a self-signed certificate** (optional)

-    If using a self-signed certificate, use the `openssl` utility (preinstalled on many OSes) to create a certificate.
+    If using a self-signed certificate, use the `openssl` utility to create a certificate.
     The following command generates a private key file (`.key`) and a self-signed certificate file (`.crt`) which remain valid for the specified `NUMBER_OF_DAYS`.
     It outputs those files to `/etc/ssl/` and gives them the required permissions.
     (Other paths will also work.)

-    ```
+    ```sh
     sudo openssl req -x509 -nodes -newkey rsa:2048 \
       -keyout /etc/ssl/influxdb-selfsigned.key \
       -out /etc/ssl/influxdb-selfsigned.crt \